International Student Support | South Asian Student Guides | Study Abroad – UK

 Risk Management

-Risk management is another important part of governance.
-Universities face financial risks, operational risks, compliance risks, and reputational risks.
-Governance systems help identify risks early and implement control measures to protect institutions and students.
+Risk management is also a key element of governance.
+Universities are exposed to financial, operational, compliance, and reputational risks.
+Effective governance frameworks help identify these risks early and put control measures in place to protect both the institution and its students.

 Why Governance Matters for Students